OctopusSamples/OctoPub/go/reverse-proxy/README.md

-This project implements a simple reverse proxy Lambda capable of forwarding requests to a downstream HTTP service or Lambda.
+This project implements a simple reverse proxy Lambda capable of forwarding requests to a downstream HTTP service, Lambda, or SQS queues.

 The intention of this proxy is to allow Lambda requests to be routed to feature branch instances.
 The instances can be hosted on a developers local machine and exposed to public traffic with services like [ngrok](https://ngrok.com/) or via